NassyKova/Bookshelf/README.md

 `python3 bookshelf.py`

 ## Idea
 Since I was little, I was reading books non-stop.
 Books became my oasis, my friends, my escape.
-My library was taken up all bookshelfs at my parent's place.
-Wjen I moved to Australia, I brought about 30 books with me, because you can't let friends go!
+My library was taken up all bookshelf at my parent's place.
+When I moved to Australia, I brought about 30 books with me, because you can't let friends go!
 These days I mostly read books on Kindle.
 With time I realized tat I can't remember what was the book about based only on the name of the book.
-I tried to use a book diery, a book Instagramm page, nothing worked.
+I tried to use a book diary, a book Instagram page, nothing worked.
 With this app, I can add the books I've read and add a note that will help me to remember what was the book about.

 ## Features